#55 SEAN EAST II

 2025-26:

-Averaging 19.0 points, 2.9 rebounds, 5.4 assists, 1.2 steals, and 29.1 minutes in 47 games with the Salt Lake City Stars in the NBA G League … One of seven G League players selected to participate at 2026 NBA All-Star Weekend and represent the NBA G League in the Rising Stars Tournament where he started and put up two points … Recorded 25+ points in 11 games and three double-doubles on the season … Recorded his third 11-assist game and third 30+ point game of the season with 32 points, 11 assists, and four steals March 9 vs. Texas … Put up 29 points and five assists in 39 minutes March 2 vs. Valley … In 45 minutes, scored a season-high 39 points on 14-for-20 shooting along with three steals February 22 vs. Mexico City … Registered 26 points (9-for-18) and eight assists February 20 vs. Oklahoma City … Had a 29-point, five-rebound, five-assist performance January 29 vs. South Bay … Did it all December 16 vs. Valley with 16 points, seven rebounds, 11 assists (tied career-high), and one steal … Poured in 36 points with nine made free throws as well as four rebounds and four assists November 18 vs. South Bay.
+Averaging 19.0 points, 2.9 rebounds, 5.4 assists, 1.2 steals, and 29.1 minutes in 47 games with the Salt Lake City Stars in the NBA G League … One of nine G League players selected to participate at 2026 NBA All-Star Weekend and represent the NBA G League in the Rising Stars Tournament where he started and put up two points … Recorded 25+ points in 11 games and three double-doubles on the season … Recorded his third 11-assist game and third 30+ point game of the season with 32 points, 11 assists, and four steals March 9 vs. Texas … Put up 29 points and five assists in 39 minutes March 2 vs. Valley … In 45 minutes, scored a season-high 39 points on 14-for-20 shooting along with three steals February 22 vs. Mexico City … Registered 26 points (9-for-18) and eight assists February 20 vs. Oklahoma City … Had a 29-point, five-rebound, five-assist performance January 29 vs. South Bay … Did it all December 16 vs. Valley with 16 points, seven rebounds, 11 assists (tied career-high), and one steal … Poured in 36 points with nine made free throws as well as four rebounds and four assists November 18 vs. South Bay.

 2025 CEBL Season:

-Averaged 23.3 points, 4.2 rebounds, 4.8 assists, 1.9 steals, and 28.9 minutes in 25 games with the Edmonton Stingers … Placed second in MVP award voting and earned spot on All-CEBL First Team after leading the league in total points scored (582) and field goals made (215), and leading guards in field goal percentage (.532) … Ranked second in free throw percentage of those who shot at least 25 free throws (.906), second in total steals (48), tied for fourth in three-pointers made (56), fourth in free throws made (96), and fifth in total assists (119) … One of 11 players to shoot over 40 percent from beyond the arc (.419) … Put up 30+ points in four outings including a season-high 36 points along with four rebounds and three assists in the CEBL Semi-Finals August 14 vs. Calgary … Dropped 30 points and dished out five assists August 3 vs. Saskatchewan … Recorded first career double-double with 22 points and 10 assists, as well as six rebounds and one steal July 6 vs. Calgary … Scored 35 points on 14-for-18 shooting as well as six rebounds and four steals in 33 minutes July 1 vs. Montreal … Did it all June 22 vs. Winnipeg with 27 points, eight rebounds, seven assists, and two steals … Put up 30 points, five rebounds, eight assists, and two steals June 13 vs. Niagara … In his CEBL debut, registered 22 points, eight rebounds, eight assists, and three steals May 11 vs. Calgary.
+Averaged 23.3 points, 4.2 rebounds, 4.8 assists, 1.9 steals, and 28.9 minutes in 25 games with the Edmonton Stingers … Placed second in MVP award voting and earned spot on All-CEBL First Team after scoring the most single-season points in CEBL history (582), leading the league in field goals made (215), and leading guards in field goal percentage (.532) … Ranked second in free throw percentage of those who shot at least 25 free throws (.906), second in total steals (48), tied for fourth in three-pointers made (56), fourth in free throws made (96), and fifth in total assists (119) … One of 11 players to shoot over 40 percent from beyond the arc (.419) … Put up 30+ points in four outings including a season-high 36 points along with four rebounds and three assists in the CEBL Semi-Finals August 14 vs. Calgary … Dropped 30 points and dished out five assists August 3 vs. Saskatchewan … Recorded first career double-double with 22 points and 10 assists, as well as six rebounds and one steal July 6 vs. Calgary … Scored 35 points on 14-for-18 shooting as well as six rebounds and four steals in 33 minutes July 1 vs. Montreal … Did it all June 22 vs. Winnipeg with 27 points, eight rebounds, seven assists, and two steals … Put up 30 points, five rebounds, eight assists, and two steals June 13 vs. Niagara … In his CEBL debut, registered 22 points, eight rebounds, eight assists, and three steals May 11 vs. Calgary.

 2024-25: